quarkscript/Build_from_source/README.md

 get_last_vlc_arch - Semi-automatic script to download build and install vlc-git (4.0xx)

-get_mpc-qt_arch - Semi-automatic script to download build and install mpc-qt
+get_mpc-qt_arch - Semi-automatic script to download build and install mpc-qt (it's more for example of how to use some of my scripts in a build process than for actual use this software)